Club Atlético Banfield: 1930s and 1940s

 Banfield started the 1940 season with a renovated team, with players like Rafael Sanz, Eduardo Silvera, John Baptist Busuzzo, Alfredo De Terán, Armando Farro and others, the newspaper El Pampero nicknamed the team "El Taladro" ("The Drill"), which has remained the club's official nickname.

 Banfield's stadium (later named "Florencio Sola"), was built in 1940 in the city of Banfield.
 To celebrate its inauguration, a match against Independiente took place, which Banfield lost 1–0 with a goal by Arsenio Erico.
 In 1941, Banfield was punished with a 16-point deduction for attempted bribery, but after a great campaign, the team avoided being relegated in the last fixture, with a victory over Rosario Central.

 After the campaigns of 1942 and 1943, the squad suffered several casualties and the team was relegated in 1944.
 The chair was occupied by Joseph Agulla in 1945.
 Meanwhile, Banfield made a good campaign in Second Division, but after a constitutional crisis later that year became Remigio Sola, brother of Florencio, became president.
 Chaired by Sola, the club formed a solid team for 1946 season, winning the second division championship with a season record that took over forty years to be broken.

 In 1948, Florencio Sola became president for second time.
-Under his command, Banfield hired many players in order to form a strong team, although the club would not made a good campaign, nearly being relegated again.
+Under his command, Banfield hired many players in order to form a strong team, although the club would not make a good campaign, nearly being relegated again.
 In the last five fixtures of that season, a strike of professional players was declared, thus all teams put youth players on the field.
 Renato Cesarini was Banfield coach during that period, obtaining 9 of 10 points which allowed Banfield to remain in the main division.